Schedule Consultation

 Manhattan Condo Renovation | 252 Seventh Ave

-This sizable Manhattan renovation found us overhauling a previously-combined two-unit condo in The Chelsea Mercantile, an iconic 19-story pre-war building in Chelsea.
-Our clients, a couple with three small children, acquired the enlarged 252 Seventh Avenue residence with an aim to blend modern comfort with the charm of yesteryear.
+This sizable Manhattan project had us reworking a combined two-unit condo inside The Chelsea Mercantile, a 19-story pre-war building in Chelsea.
+Our clients, a couple with three young children, bought the enlarged 252 Seventh Avenue residence to pair modern comfort with the building’s classic character.

-With a growing family and an expanded unit as their canvas, their renovation aspirations welcomed a more open and functional layout, requiring outside the box structural planning.
-While redefining the kitchen's placement and converting a portion of the original living area into a new third bedroom were central to the renovation, considerable attention was also dedicated to fully upgrading three bathrooms.
-Every detail, including finishes, trims, lighting, and ceilings, underwent careful consideration to enhance the overall living experience.
+A growing family and an expanded footprint called for a more open, functional layout and some creative structural planning.
+We redefined the kitchen’s placement and turned part of the original living area into a third bedroom, while fully upgrading three bathrooms.
+Finishes, trim, lighting, and ceilings each drew close attention to lift the everyday experience of the home.
 View the full condo renovation before and after.

 Now that you’ve gotten the green light to renovate your condo, you’re probably wondering which route to go when choosing a renovation partner.
 For help there, read any of the following helpful articles from our Design & Reno Blog: